yquake2/yquake2/doc/050_commands.md

   weapon classnames separated by whitespaces.
 A weapon in the list is skipped if it is not a valid weapon classname, you do not own it in your inventory or you do not have enough ammo to use it.
+  By quickly tapping the bound key, you can navigate the list faster.

 * **prefweap <weapons>**: Similar to the previous command, this will select the first weapon available in the priority list given.
 Useful